 The Parish Council should expect a lot of communication from residents during any unauthorised encampment in the Parish.
 Councillors and the Clerk should stay calm and explain to the public the legal process that has been started and advise members of the public not to confront the travellers.

-The Clerk (or in the absence of the Clerk, the Chairman) should keep in touch with the local Warwickshire Police beat officer and the Parish Council’s solicitors dealing with the eviction.
+The Clerk (or in the absence of the Clerk, the Chairman) should keep in touch with the local Warwickshire Police beat officer and the Parish Council’s solicitors dealing with the recovery of possession.
 There will be pressure from the public to keep chasing the police to exercise their Powers under Section 61 and get the travellers moved on quickly.
-Under this law, the police have powers to move the travellers on if there are more than 6 caravans and criminal damage; however, the Police must use this power in a balanced way for many unauthorised encampments Section 61 will not apply.
-The police will try to balance the impact on the residents with the human rights of the travellers.
-The police will work with the Community Safety officer from WCC and SDC.
+Under this law, the police have powers to move the travellers on if there are six or more vehicles, or where the other statutory conditions concerning damage, disruption or distress are met.
+The decision whether to exercise the power is a matter for the Police, who must apply the statutory requirements and relevant guidance.
+Section 61 will not apply to every unauthorised encampment.

+The police will take account of all relevant circumstances, including the impact on affected residents, landowners and the occupants and their rights and welfare.
+The police will work with the Community Safety officer from WCC and SDC and other relevant agencies where appropriate.

+Note: Where a direction is made under section 61, the current legislation provides for a three-month period during which the relevant person is prohibited from returning to the land, subject to the statutory provisions.

 The Clerk should update the website and Facebook page with progress reports as appropriate.
-Members of the public should be advised to call 101 to report any issues relating to the encampment.
+Members of the public should be advised to call 101 to report any issues relating to the encampment and 999 where there is an emergency or immediate danger to life or property..

 Appendix 1: Contact Details: